ivanov-gv/zpcg/README.md

 It might be also a good idea to do so after the new keyboard will be done in order to send only one message instead of two.

-### No general information about Montenegro Railways
+### No general information about Montenegro railways

-Some users are not familiar at all with the transport in Montenegro: do not know where the railways stations are, which cities have stations, etc.
+Some users are not familiar with the transportation in Montenegro: do not know where the railways stations are, which cities have stations, etc.
 It leads users to blindly search for the stations that do not exist.
 There are some examples of the inputs: